codingMustache/codingMustache/README.md

 ## Daily Trivia

-What major programming language does Unreal Engine 4 use?
+Originally used in PCM adapters, what frequency is the standard for sampling audio in the Compact Disc Digital Audio format?
- 1. C#
+ 1. 44.1 kHz
- 2. ECMAScript
+ 2. 20.5 kHz
- 3. C++
+ 3. 1.5 MHz
- 4. Assembly
+ 4. 32.0 kHz

 <details>
   <summary>Answer</summary>
-  C++
+  44.1 kHz
 </details>